ihsn/nada-documentation/src/admin-guide/api-tools.md

 pip install PyNADA
 ```

 To install from github using the above methods, git needs to be installed on your computer and included in your PATH environment variable.
-Instructions on how to install git are provided here: https://github.com/git-guides/install-git.[Catalog administration](https://mah0001.github.io/test-docs/admin-guide/web-ui/)
+Instructions on how to install git are provided here: https://github.com/git-guides/install-git [Catalog administration](https://mah0001.github.io/test-docs/admin-guide/web-ui/)